bitcoinmanchester/bitcoinmanchester-2/_posts/2016-11-07-bitcoinmanchester-24.markdown

 # published: false
 ---

-This month we have Benjamin Kampmann, developer and community outreach spokesman for [MaidSafe][maidsafe].
+This month we have Benjamin Kampmann ([@gnunicornBen][@gnunicornBen]), developer and community outreach spokesman for [MaidSafe][maidsafe].
 He will be live by video feed for a talk and Q&A session about the SAFE Network.

 ## SAFE Network